vmware-tanzu/tanzu-cli/README.md

 # Tanzu Core CLI

 :warning: NOTE: This repository is still under early development.
-We hope to be make Alpha releases available for evaluation in March 2023.
+We plan to make releases available for evaluation in the second quarter of 2023.
 Please watch this page for further updates.

 ## Overview